jejcode/dojo_basketball/README.md

 Complete challenge 3: Populate a new list with Player instances from the list of players. -- DONE

-Ninja Bonus: Add an @class method called get_team(cls, team_list) that, given a list of dictionaries populates and returns a new list of Player objects.
+Ninja Bonus: Add an @class method called get_team(cls, team_list) that, given a list of dictionaries populates and returns a new list of Player objects. -- DONE